vidjil/vidjil/doc/server.md

-This is the preliminary help of the Vidjil server.
+This is the preliminary help of the Vidjil server on Ubuntu server 14.04.
 This help is intended for server administrators.
 Users should consult the web application manual.
+Other documentation can also be found in [dev.org](http://git.vidjil.org/blob/dev/doc/dev.org).

 # Plain installation or Docker containers